initialed85/cameranator/README.md

     - consume events from `hasura`
     - present them to the user

+## Overall TODOs

+- extend the persistence piece to be able to subscribe to push events
+    - implied: work out how hasura does subscriptions (WebSockets?)

 ## Technical debt

 It wouldn't be a project (or at least a project that I wrote) without technical debt; here